craigfbarry/about-me/README.md

 ## About Me

-* This website is a static HTML website using semantic tags and minimal CSS.
+* This website is a static HTML website used for an online portfolio of work.

+* I will add to this over the course of my studies
 * It is currently hosted on Github Pages.